The legislation and rules that apply

 The key aspects for section 524 approval are that:

-- the school must have adequate staff, equipment and premises and
+- the school must have adequate staff, equipment and premises, and

 Section 524 of the Education and Training Act 2020 (external link)

-The Consent to Assess Against Standards (CAAS) rules and guidelines
+Consent to assess rules and guidelines

 These requirements are based on the Guide to Requirements for Consent to Assess for Schools: